Your Packing List for Summer Travel in Spain

 Clothes

 Pack lots of casual, lightweight clothes plus a few cardigans and a jacket.
+Spain has a Mediterranean climate.
 In the summer, the temperature in most of Spain is scorching hot and dry during the day then breezy and slightly cool at night.
-Given that, you will want to pack mostly shorts, summer dresses, skirts, tank tops, and short-sleeve tops.
+With that in mind, you will want to pack mostly shorts, summer dresses, skirts, tank tops, and short-sleeve tops.

 Join my free travel resource library